LauraAllObe/LauraAllObe/README.md

 grasp of project flow (a minimum of two years full-time employment), after which I'd like to approach the field of __Software Architecture__.

 🎻 I’m interested in Software Engineering, Software Architecture, Artificial Intelligence, and Web and Mobile Application Development.
-Currently, I am __seeking a part-time or paid internship__ position remote or in-person in the Hoboken, New Jersey area.
+Currently, I am __seeking a part-time or internship__ position remote or in-person in the Hoboken, New Jersey area.
 I love to work in teams that are dedicated.
 Even if not everyone is equally skilled, drive is the main factor that, in my opinion, makes up a good team.
 ___